edur19/Machine-Learning-for-Breast-Cancer-Thesis-Research/README.md

 🧬 Overview

-The project focuses on generating personalized Genome-Scale Metabolic Models (GEMs) for breast cancer patients and establishing associations between clinically stratified patient groups and the metabolic phenotypic space through comprehensive correlation analyses
+The project focuses on generating personalized Genome-Scale Metabolic Models (GEMs) for breast cancer patients and apply Unsupervised Learning to classify patiens using clinical and metabolic data

 📂 Contents of the repository
 1. GEM construction